 The keywords are presented with more relevant and popular keywords above the less popular ones.
 These keywords are actually in the same order as they appeared in the Amazon search suggestions.

 By using and paying for Keyword Tool Pro, you can have access to as much as two times as many related Amazon keywords.
-Not only that, but it includes features such as search volume, CPC on AdWords, competition on AdWords, and the ability to export the data to Excel or CSV.
+Not only that, but it includes features such as search volume, CPC in Google Ads, competition in Google Ads, and the ability to export the data to Excel or CSV.

-Although we’re focused on Amazon, this can be seen as a benefit, because it gives the user an idea of how those same keywords are performing on AdWords compared to Amazon campaigns.
+Although we’re focused on Amazon, this is a definite plus, because it gives the user an idea of how those same keywords are performing in Google Ads compared to Amazon campaigns.

-This tool seems to be that one Amazon keyword tool that gives me – and you the user – an option to really narrow down your search.
+This tool seems to be that one Amazon keyword tool that gives the user an option to really narrow down your search.
 It gives us the ability to narrow it down to a defined Amazon category.

 4) Keyword Tool Dominator

 For starters, Keyword Tool Dominator offers a free service with a usage limit or a $50 one-time purchase.

 The pros I found with this Amazon keyword tool is that it ranks the keywords from 1 to 10 and it offers a lifetime subscription.
 The only downside or con is that the free version only allows up to 3 keywords to be searched per day.